ASSESSMENTS

 Phase 1: Application and Screening

 Applications will be completed through the Practice Ready Ontario Application Portal.
-At this phase, applicants confirm their eligibility, and share documentation with program administrators through physiciansapply.ca.
+Applicants must share documentation with program administrators through physiciansapply.ca.
+At the end of Phase 1, applicants will be alerted as to whether they are eligible to continue to Phase 2 of the program.

 1. Check eligibility criteria and contact Practice Ready Ontario if you have questions.